What is an argument?

 Narration answers the question: What are we talking about?

 There’s no point in trying to persuade someone who already agrees with you.
 If you’re going to argue, you need an opponent.
-Division is where you lay out points of agreement and disagreement.
+The division is where you lay out points of agreement and disagreement.

 Keep your points to just a few.
 Cicero advises just three points.
 Too many and you’ll confuse your audience.